'There are no funerals': Death in quarantine leaves nowhere to grieve

 Half a world away, in the virus-stricken Italian town of Bergamo, funeral workers wage a near-identical struggle.

 "It's like being in a war with an invisible enemy," said Roberta Caprini, a partner in Centro Funerario Bergamasco, a funeral service in Bergamo.
-"We've been working without interruption for two weeks and sleeping 3-4 hours a night when we manage it.
+"We've been working without interruption for two weeks and sleeping 3 to 4 hours a night when we manage it.
 Everyone in our area, us included, has lost someone or have someone sick in their home."

 Bergamo's Church of All Saints has become a makeshift mortuary, its pews pushed aside to accommodate the dead.
 Caprini said she had counted at least 60 coffins when she visited on Tuesday.